 Is the waste generated at your facility a solid waste?
 Biohazard or infectious waste?
 Hazardous waste?
 Your facility must determine its waste classification before disposal.

 How do you know what is a hazardous waste?
 One way to tell is to look at the product label.
-If it warns of hazardous properties, then the container should be disposed of as hazardous waste if there is still material inside of it.
+If it warns of hazardous properties, then the container should be disposed of as hazardous waste if there is still material inside it.

 If not sure, treat the material as a hazardous waste.
 Non-hazardous waste in a hazardous waste container is no problem.
 However, having hazardous waste in a non-hazardous container is!